alfrix/docs/docs/library/mgba.md

 ### Rumble

+Rumble only works in the mGBA core when

+- The content being ran has rumble support. (e.g. Cartridges with a Rumble Pak)
-Rumble only works when the the joypad input driver being used has rumble function implementation (e.g. **Xinput**).
+- The joypad input driver being used has rumble support. (e.g. Xinput)
+- The joypad device being used has rumble support. (e.g. Xbox 360 Controller)

 ## Core options